-The Ministry of Environment and Forests (MoEF) has indicated plans to progressively expand and develop the NAMP with the proposed installation of CAAQMS in 16 more cities; and to date, 33 continuous ambient air quality monitoring stations (CAAQMS) have already been installed across the country.
-They have installed three additional continuous monitoring stations for the Commonwealth Games period and beyond (Figure 9).11 http://megaevents.cleanairinitiative.org/delhicwg2010
+The Ministry of Environment and Forests (MoEF) has indicated plans to progressively expand and develop the NAMP with the proposed installation of CAAQMS in 16 more cities; and to date, 33 CAAQMS have already been installed across the country.
+They will also install three additional continuous monitoring stations for the Commonwealth Games period and beyond (Box 2.3.1.).
+28

-Box 1.
+Box 2.3.1.
 Delhi's Race to Clean Air: Air Quality and the Commonwealth Games